 The Board Audit Committee oversees how management monitors compliance with the Company's risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
-The Board Audit Committee is assisted in its oversight role by the Risk Officer.
-Risk Officer undertakes both regular and adhoc reviews of risk management controls and procedures, the results of which are reported to the Board Audit Committee.
+A separate Management Audit Complinee Committee cahired by the Managing Director / Chief Executive Officer reports to the Board Audit Committee and is responsible for monitor compliance with the Company's risk management policies and procedures.